How Do I Prevent Fleas And Ticks On My Puppy?

 Topical preventive treatments are generally effective in repelling and killing fleas and ticks for a specified duration.
 However, the effectiveness may vary depending on factors such as the specific treatment, the presence of an existing infestation, and environmental conditions.
 Consult with your veterinarian to determine the duration of protection provided by the chosen topical treatment.

 It is important to note that topical treatments usually require reapplication after the specified duration to maintain continuous protection.
-Follow the instructions provided with the treatment regarding the reapplication schedule.
+Follow the instructions provided with the treatment regarding the recommended reapplication schedule.
 Keep track of the application dates to ensure that your puppy remains protected from fleas and ticks at all times.

 By understanding the types of topical treatments, applying them properly, and adhering to the reapplication schedule, you can effectively prevent fleas and ticks on your puppy and provide them with long-lasting protection.